My First Snow in Japan: Skiing for the First Time at Sapporo Moiwayama Ski Resort, Hokkaido

 🙏 Thank You, Hokkaido

-Some places in the world simply feel kind.
+Some places in the world leave a quiet but lasting impression.

 Thank you, Hokkaido.